HitOdessit/hitodessit.github.io/source/_posts/2015-07-01-rushorm-how-to-enable-debug-logging.markdown

 But how to enable debug logging in RushORM?
 It’s not clear from the documentation, in fact, the documentation doesn’t say a word about this feature.
 Luckily, this feature exists!

-Analyzing source code I found how to enable debug logging in RushORM: you simply need to add following flag to your `AndroidManifest.xml` file, under `<application>` section:
+Analyzing source code I found how to enable debug logging in RushORM: you simply need to add the following flag to your `AndroidManifest.xml` file, under `<application>` section:

 <!--more-->
 ```xml